howardchung/jeopardy/README.md

 # Jeopardy

-An website for playing Jeopardy! together
+A website for playing Jeopardy! together

 ## Description